We’re all aware of the dangers of high blood sugar levels and there’s a lot…Read More

 According to ayurveda, the following pulses must be consumed by people suffering from diabetes:

-Ayurveda recommends the consumption of cereals instead of processed food.
+Ayurveda for diabetes recommends the consumption of cereals instead of processed food.
 These include rice, wheat, and barley.

 People with diabetes can consume poultry.
 However, one must try and stick to the skinless variety to reduce the intake of saturated fats.
-The products one can consume include whole eggs, chicken,duck, pheasant, and so on.
+The products one can consume include whole eggs, chicken, duck, pheasant, etc.

 It is important to note that diabetes is largely a lifestyle disease.
-While medication and other forms of treatment can help, lifestyle modifications and diet regulation is a sustainable way of fighting this disease.
+While medication and other forms of treatment can help, lifestyle modifications and diet regulation are sustainable ways of fighting this disease.

 |↑1||Kharroubi, Akram T., and Hisham M. Darwish.
 “Diabetes mellitus: The epidemic of the century.”
 World journal of diabetes 6, no. 6 (2015): 850.|